PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:41:50
+Last updated: 2024-04-02 19:43:31
-Random Quote: Where all think alike, no one thinks very much. - Walter Lippmann
+Random Quote: Fears are nothing more than a state of mind. - Napoleon Hill